tonyedwardspz/tonyedwardspz/blog/_posts/2023/2023-04-06-bodies-on-the-cafe-floor.md

 linkedin: https://www.linkedin.com/posts/tonyedwardspz_workexperience-develop-robots-activity-7049621900964044800-da8M
 ---

-They were lying on the cafe floor.
 Still and lifeless.

-The silence was deafening, pierced only by a single question.
+The silence was deafening, pierced momentarily by a single question.

 "How many people do you think have laid down on this floor?", I ask.